cult-of-coders/grapher/docs/structure_and_patterns.md

 We suggest you read: http://www.meteor-tuts.com/chapters/3/persistence-layer.html first.

-1. Store queries inside `/imports/api` under their own module and proper path.
+- Store queries inside `/imports/api` under their own module and proper path (eg: `/imports/api/users/queries/getAllUsers.js`)
-2. Store `links` inside `/imports/db` along their collections definitions.
+- Store `links.js` files inside `/imports/db` close to their collections definitions. (eg: `/imports/db/users/links.js`)
-3. Create a an `/imports/db/index.js` that imports and exports all your collections
+- Create a an `/imports/db/index.js` that imports and exports all your collections
-4. In `/imports/db/links.js` import all links from collections (`/imports/db/posts/links.js`)
+- In `/imports/db/links.js` which imports all links from collections (eg: `import ./posts/links.js`)
-5. In that `/imports/db/index.js` also `imports './links'` after you imported all collections.
+- In that `/imports/db/index.js` also `imports './links'` after you imported all collections.
-6. Make sure you import `/imports/db/index.js` in both client and server environments.
+- Make sure you import `/imports/db/index.js` in both client and server environments.
-7. For Named Queries, keep `query.js` and `query.expose.js` separated.
+- For Named Queries, keep `query.js` and `query.expose.js` separated.
-8. Create an `/imports/api/exposures.js` that imports all `.expose.js` files, and import that server-side.
+- Create an `/imports/api/exposures.js` that imports all `.expose.js` files, and import that server-side.
-8. When you import your queries suffix their with `Query`
+- When you import your queries suffix their with `Query`
-9. Always `.clone()` queries before you use them client and server-side
+- Always `.clone()` modular queries before you use them client and server-side
-10. Store reducers inside `links.js`, if the file becomes too large (> 100 lines), separate them.
+- Store reducers inside `links.js`, if the file becomes too large (> 100 lines), separate them.
+- Store server-side reducers inside `/imports/api` - as they may contain business logic

 If you respect the patterns above you will avoid having the most common pitfalls with Grapher: